katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

     $ pip install pyrax

-Ansible creates an implicit localhost that executes in the same context as the ``ansible-playbook`` and the other CLI tools.
+Assible creates an implicit localhost that executes in the same context as the ``assible-playbook`` and the other CLI tools.
 If for any reason you need or want to have it in your inventory you should do something like the following:

 .. code-block:: ini

     [localhost]
-    localhost ansible_connection=local ansible_python_interpreter=/usr/local/bin/python2
+    localhost assible_connection=local assible_python_interpreter=/usr/local/bin/python2

 For more information see :ref:`Implicit Localhost <implicit_localhost>`